Please stop it. |

 In the end, what I really wanted to get across is that YES, screaming at your kids IS ABUSE, whether this fact hurts your feelings or not.
 Facts are facts.

-ild, or OVER the voices of your other children, THAT is not the same as yelling AT your child.
+If you yell TO your child, or OVER the voices of your other children, THAT is not the same as yelling AT your child.
 And yelling at them once ever, because you're afraid (like if they run into a busy street), is different than yelling at them because you "lost patience after nicely telling them something 50 times", and that's happening on a regular basis.
 Yelling to get away from the stove is not the same as yelling out of frustration.
 There is a huge difference between constantly yelling at your child, and yelling because you just don't have those awesome go-go-Gadget-arms, or the ability to fly.
 (Did I just date myself there with that Inspector Gadget reference?)

 Our children are smaller than we are (atleast for a while).
 Their inability to fight back is not an excuse to mistreat them.
 Its all the more reason to treat them well.
 They need to be protected, not taken advantage of.
 Respect is not gained by inflicting fear.
 It's earned.
 Give respect, get respect.